+++ Wittgenstein and Photography as Analytical Practice

-Exhibition at the Museum Leopold
++++ Exhibition participation of Franke at the Leopold Museum Vienna

 Opening today at Vienna’s Leopold Museum is the exhibition “Ludwig Wittgenstein.
 Photography as Analytical Practice”.
 The exhibition deals with a hitherto lesser-known facet of the philosopher’s life’s work: with Wittgenstein the artist and photographer, who was also concerned with aesthetic issues.
 The exhibition focuses on Wittgenstein’s own photographs, some of them previously unpublished, as well as his theoretical reflections.
 The two curators Verena Gamper and Gregor Schmoll also relate these to works by contemporary artists.
 One of these representatives is Herbert W. Franke with his early photographic work from the 1950s.
 “In Wittgenstein’s work, we find, among other things, considerations for a scientifically experimental photographic practice in which a kind of vector graphic is created by means of direct transfer of light dots onto photographic plates